adacersos/Basic-AI-Projects/README.md

 ### Project Details

 #### Data Exploration
-- Loaded the MNIST dataset using TensorFlow/Keras.
+- Loaded the MNIST dataset using Keras.
 - Visualized sample images from the dataset to understand the data structure.
 - Checked the distribution of digits in the dataset to ensure an even representation.